 8. Relax in a hammock

-Nothing says summer like a hammock.
+Nothing says summer like a hammock for two.
 Snuggle up close and let your tension melt away.

 9. Go to an outdoor concert

 A great thing about summer is there are lots of free outdoor music performances.
 Check one out or get tickets to a show you know your partner will love.

 10. Watch the sunset